 Caffeine has been a part of human culture for centuries, and you can find it in coffee, tea, mate, and chocolate.
 Before it was a recreational morning pick-me-up, people used caffeine for health reasons.
 The energetic effects of coffee are well-known, but some people give it more credit than it may be due.
 Science has shown that caffeine does have health benefits, but it has some negative effects on the body as well.

 Caffeine comes from a variety of plant sources like cocoa beans, tea leaves, and koala nuts.
 So, you can find caffeine in a number of different foods and drinks.
-This includes coffee, tea, soda, energy drinks, and foods with chocolate.
+This includes coffee, tea, soda, energy drinks, energy shots, and foods with chocolate.

 Depending on how you prepare your coffee, it may include sodium and sugar.
 Caffeinated foods like chocolates may come with other nutrients like fiber or carbohydrates, but these foods and drinks are best in moderation.
+See exactly how much caffeine is in chocolate, as well as other foods.

 Without additives, there are little to no nutrients.
 One K-Cup pod of Arabica coffee contains: